getmash/wordpress-mash-plugin/readme.txt

 * [mash_boosts] - Loads the Mash Boost button for one-click donations.
 You can adjust the designs, floating locations and more.
 Here's a guide for currently available properties and how to adjust the(https://guides.getmash.com/wordpress-add-boosts) & [here's a design storybook canvas](https://docs.getmash.com/?path=/docs/donations-boost-button--boost-button).

+= Adding more monetization =

+With the consumer wallet, it also allows you to charge your users, and get paid for your amazing content with Mash’s monetization widgets – you can give freebies, and have different prices/tiers for each.
+Currently, you can add them easily with [Custom HTML blocks](https://wordpress.com/support/wordpress-editor/blocks/custom-html-block/).
+And the [Mash Guides](https://guides.getmash.com] + [Storybook](https://docs.getmash.com) documents have general overviews.

 == Installation ==

 1. Install the plugin through your main Wordpress Dashboard at wp-admin/plugin-install.php.
 There are [detailed instructions available for Wordpress at](https://guides.getmash.com/wordpress-add-consumer-wallet).